agibsonsw/PrintHtml/docs/usage.md

 | valid_selection_size | integer | Minimum allowable size for a selection to be accepted for only the selection to be printed. |
 | html_panel | array of commands | Define export configurations to appear under the `Export to HTML: Show Export Menu` command palette command. |
 | bbcode_panel | array of commands | Define export configurations to appear under the `Export to BBCode: Show Export Menu` command palette command. |

-#Credits
-- agibsonsw: Original idea and algorithm for the plugin
-- Paul Boddie: Desktop module for open files in web browser cross platform
-- Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright
-- Thanks to castles_made_of_sand a.k.a sublimator for package_resources.py (https://github.com/sublimator/PackageResources) and skuroda for his contributions to said library.